semiloker/Bulbox/README.md

   with a **persistent session unique to that email**.
 Sign in to a site as that identity and the cookies are saved and isolated per email.
 Deleting the row wipes its saved browser data.
 - **Password** — the inbox's real login, generated for you and stored so you keep it.
+- **Avatar** — a grid of avatars drawn from this identity's handle (identicon, arcs or initials); click one and it lands in the page's image upload field as a real PNG file.
+  Generated locally, so no third-party image and no real person's face.
 - **Fill** — puts this identity's handle, email and password into the login form on the page you are looking at.
 It fills and stops; submitting stays your call.
 Sessions are already persistent, so this is for the first sign-in, not for every visit.